tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/12-beta-01/README.md

 6. Rename the columns for the respective stock (MSFT or SP500).

-7. Calculate the daily returns of the combined DataFramee.
+7. Calculate the daily returns of the combined DataFrame.

 8. Use the `cov` function to calculate the covariance between the daily returns of MSFT and the daily returns of the S&P 500.